 Perhaps because every single soul who watched the film could relate his/ her life with the narrative and identify with the characters of Raj and Simran, played by Shahrukh Khan or Kajol, respectively!

-In fact, this is how the entertainment industry cashes in on your emotions and makes fortune out of it.
+This is how the entertainment industry cashes in on your emotions and makes a fortune out of it.

 Before continuing our discussion, let’s answer some uncomfortable but relevant questions: –

-1. Which religious book or national constitution dictates the requirement of parents to force their choice or decision regarding their child’s spouse?
+1. Which religious book or national constitution dictates parents’ requirement to force their choice or decision regarding their child’s spouse?
 None!

-2. What exactly will your parents gain if you marry someone you don’t know, but is liked by them?
+2. What exactly will your parents gain if you marry someone you don’t know but like?
 Nothing!

 3. Do your parents ever allow you to have a physically intimate relationship with a person before arranged marriage?
 Not even in your dreams!
-But in the case of an arranged marriage, the first and the most important activity after the completion of all marital ceremonies is the ‘wedding night’!
-And the next morning, everyone is eager to badger you about your experience!
+But in the case of an arranged marriage, the first and the essential activity after completing all wedding ceremonies is the ‘wedding night’!
+And the following day, everyone is eager to badger you about your experience!

 4. Are you comfortable unhooking your wedding gown (let alone your bra), in front of a man who you have met only a few times (or at your engagement for the first time)?
 Probably not!

-6. In case you don’t find yourself comfortable in the situation and decide to raise your voice against it, will anyone come for your help without delay?
+6. If you don’t find yourself comfortable in the situation and decide to raise your voice against it, will anyone come for your help without delay?
 Chances are, they will not!
-Everyone will push off to sleep with the assumption, that everything will eventually be fine.
+Everyone will push off to sleep with the assumption that everything will eventually be okay.

-In the Indian society, it is drilled into the minds of girls that they are “paraya dhan” (property of the other) and that they will have to survive in their in-Law’s house after an arranged marriage, irrespective of what may happen.
+In Indian society, it is drilled into girls’ minds that they are “paraya dhan” (property of the other) and that they will have to survive in their in-Law’s house after an arranged marriage, irrespective of what may happen.